 We're topping the bagel with a delicious avocado mash and lots of seasoning.
 Feel free to add other toppings for a loaded avocado vibe, much like this loaded guacamole.

-- Bagels - I love everything bagels for more of the everything bagel vibe.
-Use any variety of bagels you love - onion, sesame, garlic, cheddar, asiago, or pumpernickel - the options are endless.
+- Bagels - I love using Everything bagels but any variety works well.
+Try onion, sesame, garlic, cheddar, asiago, or pumpernickel - the options are endless.

 - Avocado - Haas avocados have dark green, bumpy skin.
 When ripe, they will give a little when applying gentle pressure.
 They are widely available year-round, which makes them a popular staple for sandwiches, salads, and all of your favorite Tex-Mex dishes.

 - Lime (or lemon) juice - Avocados need acid.
 It prevents the avocado flesh from turning an unsightly brown-black.
-But it also adds a bright, fresh flavor.
+It also adds a bright, fresh flavor.
 I prefer lime, but if you prefer a slightly sweeter, less tart bite, go with lemon juice.

 - Everything bagel seasoning - An absolute must on avocado toast in my opinion!
 I make this seasoning and keep it on hand at all times - we use a lot of it!
 You can easily find this at the supermarket if you don't have the individual ingredients on hand.

 - Salt - Avocados need salt just as much as they need acid.
-I prefer using flaky sea salt.
-Maldon sea salt is my go-to.
+I prefer using Maldon flaky sea salt.

 - Red pepper flakes - Totally optional but if you like a little heat, don't skip this!